 Services transferred over time.
-For the three months ended March 31, 2020 and 2019, there were no contracts for which consideration was variable or for which there were multiple performance obligation for any given contract.
+For the three and six months ended June 30, 2020 and 2019, there were no contracts for which consideration was variable or for which there were multiple performance obligation for any given contract.
 Accordingly, the entire transaction price is allocated to the individual service performance obligation.
-As of March 31, 2020 and December 31, 2019, respectively, there were no material unfulfilled or partially fulfilled performance obligations.
+As of June 30, 2020 and December 31, 2019, respectively, there were no material unfulfilled or partially fulfilled performance obligations.

 Contract Assets and Trade Receivables.
-As of March 31, 2020 and December 31, 2019, there were no contract assets or liabilities as all customer amounts owed to the Company are unconditional and the Company does not receive payment in advance for its products.
+As of June 30, 2020 and December 31, 2019, there were no contract assets or liabilities as all customer amounts owed to the Company are unconditional and the Company does not receive payment in advance for its products.
 Accordingly, amounts owed by customers are classified as account receivables on the Company's Consolidated Balance Sheets.
-In addition, due to the nature of the Company's contracts, there are no costs incurred or to be paid in the future that qualify for asset recognition as a cost to fulfill or obtain a contract.
-The Company did not incur any impairment losses on any receivables as all amounts owed were paid or current as of March 31, 2020 or December 31, 2019.
+In addition, due to the nature of the Company's contracts, there are no costs incurred or to be paid in the future that qualify for asset recognition as a cost to fulfill or obtain a contract as of June 30, 2020 and December 31, 2019.
+The Company did not incur any impairment losses on any receivables as all amounts owed were paid or current as of June 30, 2020 or December 31, 2019.